-Best Practice Why is This a Best Practice?
-Leverage land use as the most Complete communities are the most effective tool to lower trip distances, which in turn makes walking and important tool to solve cycling more attractive choices.
-Complete, higher density transportation issues. communities also make it easier to provide frequent, reliable transit to more people, jobs, services, and destinations.
-Prioritize health and human life Vision 0 is emerging as a best practice internationally, including in Metro Vancouver.5 when making transportation decisions.
-Safe transportation can be considered a fundamental human right.
-Manage the road network to Roadways are a substantial public asset.
-Arterial and prioritize safety and reliability, collector roadways should be managed to prioritize safety and reliability to reduce the need for expansion and including signal timing coordination, reduce variability in travel times. managing turning movements, and giving transit priority on the road · Buses can effectively, efficiently, and reliably move more network. people per hour than private cars, provided they are not subject to the same congestion and delays.
-Prioritizing bus services is prioritizing equity - transit is accessible to people across all ages, abilities, and incomes.
-Prioritizing transit can reduce overall people-hours of delay.
-Effective and reliable transit serves the economy by allowing employees to reliably get to work on-time.
-Identify high priority active · AAA infrastructure supports equity by allowing more people to safely and comfortably travel. transportation areas and corridors and deliver continuous, AAA active AAA infrastructure is more attractive and comfortable - transportation infrastructure in and therefore more likely to attract 'choice' walkers and those locations. riders.
+- Roadways are a substantial public asset.
+Arterial and collector roadways should be managed to prioritize safety and reliability to reduce the need for expansion and reduce variability in travel times. - Buses can effectively, efficiently, and reliably move more people per hour than private cars, provided they are not subject to the same congestion and delays. - Prioritizing bus services is prioritizing equity transit is accessible to people across all ages, abilities, and incomes. - Prioritizing transit can reduce overall people-hours of delay. - Effective and reliable transit serves the economy by allowing employees to reliably get to work on-time.

-including prioritizing safety.
+Identify high priority active transportation areas and corridors and deliver continuous, AAA active transportation infrastructure in those locations.

-AAA infrastructure is aligned with other best practices,
+- AAA infrastructure supports equity by allowing more people to safely and comfortably travel. - AAA infrastructure is more attractive and comfortable and therefore more likely to attract 'choice' walkers and riders. - AAA infrastructure is aligned with other best practices, including prioritizing safety.